gagan405/gagan405.github.io_bkup/_posts/2022-03-10-Humongous-Object-Allocations.md

 Turns out we can.

-The new flow look slike:
+The new flow looks like:

 1. Object mapper can write to an outputStream instead of a byte array.
 2. OutputStream can be wrapped inside Base64.encoder which will not require additional array creation for base64 conversion.